julianbeese/nova_machine_learning/README.md

 # Or install as a Python package
 pip install -e .
 ```
+## EDA
+To access the project's Exploratory Data Analysis (EDA), please open the Jupyter Notebook "EDACars.ipynb", located in the "notebooks" directory of this repository.
+It explores key patterns, distributions, and relationships in the dataset through summary statistics and visualizations, making it the foundation of our project.

 ## Usage
 The project provides a unified command-line interface through the `main.py` file.
 Here are the main commands: